dharam-gfx/lite-link/README.md

 ### Running the Application

-1. Create a `.env.local` file in the root of your project and add your Firebase configuration:
+1. Create a `.env` file in the root of your project and add your Firebase configuration:

    ```plaintext
    NEXT_PUBLIC_API_KEY=your-api-key